x-yongz/qna_gpt/readme.md

    - COG_SERVICE_KEY=\<your cognitive service key>
    - COG_SERVICE_REGION=\<your cognitive service region>

-3. run "main.py"
+3. Run "main.py"

-4. Ask your questions in English or do one of the following,
+4. Select the option

+   4.1 Chat mode

-   - Say "Shut down" to close the conversation
+      - Chat normally to Gabby
-   - Say "Save output" to save the output to a text file
+      - Tell Gabby to save your output in chat mode
+      - Tell Gabby to shutdown

+   4.2 Add calendar event mode

+      - Only works for Google calendars
+      - Requires you to sign-in to GabbyAI using your google account
+      - Tell Gabby what you want to add, and she will form the function call
+      - Confirm if you want to add

 ### Backend engines
 - Azure cognitive services (speech service)
 - OpenAI chatGPT
+- Google API services